-This matter is before the court on the motion of the defendant, John W. Black, for summary judgment and to dismiss the plaintiff's amended complaint.
-This case arises from the alleged sexual harassment of the plaintiff, Judy Morris, by her employer, Fiscal Court of Oldham County ("Fiscal Court') and by her supervisors, John W. Black and Brent Likins.
-For the reasons set forth below, the motion of the defendant will be granted by separate order.
+This matter is before the court on the motion of the defendant, Brent Likins, for summary judgment.
+This case arises from the alleged sexual harassment of the plaintiff, Judy Morris, by her employer, Fiscal Court of Oldham County ("Fiscal Court") and by her supervisors, John W. Black and Brent Likins.
+For the reasons set forth below, the motion of the defendant will be granted.